Dan503/gulp-auto-imports/README.md

   })
 })

-// ['sass:load'] removed from sass compile task gulp.task('sass:compile', function(){
+// ['sass:load'] removed from Gulp 4 "sass:compile" task
+gulp.task('sass:compile', function(){
   return gulp.src('./source/scss/main.scss')
     .pipe(sass().on('error', sass.logError))
     .pipe(gulp.dest('./build/assets/css'));
 });

-// The main sass task uses gulp.series to
+// The main sass task uses gulp.series() to
-// ensure that 'sass:load' runs before 'sass:compile'
+// ensure that "sass:load" runs before "sass:compile"
 gulp.task('sass', gulp.series('sass:load', 'sass:compile'))
 ```

 ### The `retainOrder` setting

-You may have noticed that I added a setting called `retainOrder`.
+I briefly touched on the `retainOrder` setting earlier, however there is a bit more to know about it.

 In CSS, the order that styles are written in matters significantly.
 It is important that you are able to alter the order that files are loaded in if you wish to have full control over your CSS specificity.